2023 Solar Incentives Guide for Hickory, NC - Tax Credits & Rebates

 If I already have a solar system installed on my house, can I still claim incentives?

-How much can I save on my electric bill annually if I install solar panels on my house in Hickory?
+How much can I save annually on my electric bill if I install solar panels on my house in Hickory?

-On average, homeowners in Hickory who install solar panels save approximately $940.50 per year, or approximately $17,869.42 over 20 years after making the switch.
+When you add solar panels to your Hickory home, you can expect to save approximately $940.50 per year, or approximately $17,869.42 over 20 years.

 Can I use multiple types of renewable energy to power my home?